Updated: Feb 2, 2021

-The other day I heard a great preaching!
+The other day I heard great preaching!

-What I realized was that a prophet has a vision, but can’t do anything without the King going out and making the money necessary to bring the prophets visions to life.
+What I realized was that a prophet has a vision, but can’t do anything without the King going out and making the money necessary to bring the Prophet's visions to life.

 Follow me here, or you’ll miss something very important: in order for the church to do ANYTHING, they need money…like any other business in the world.
 So God not only anoints the pastor of your church, but He anoints YOU (the King) to go out and conquer markets, win the battles of business, and bring back the spoils (money) so that…the mission of the church can spread.

-That’s for a select group that gave been CALLED to that.
+That’s for a select group that has been CALLED to that.
 You….the entrepreneurs…the Godpreneurs….have been anointed as KINGS and QUEENS of your markets, and it’s your calling to go out and WIN so you can help build your church, so in turn, they can accomplish their mission of spreading the Gospel, which now just became your mission!